Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 ![ckt_ask](Images/ckt_ask.jpeg)

 ### Xschem Simulation Results
-The following waveforms are obtained by simulating the netlist extracated from Xschem circuit using Ngspice Level-1 SPICE model.
+The following waveforms are obtained by simulating the netlist extracted from Xschem circuit using Ngspice Level-1 SPICE model.
 Here,
 - net1 is Inverted message signal
 - net2 is Carrier signal